Texas International Airlines Flight 655

-Events
+Background

+Aircraft

+The aircraft involved in this accident was a 25 year old Convair 600 registered as N94230.
+It featured the manufacturing number 56 and had 51,208 total flight hours.
+The engines were two Rolls-Royce Dart 542-4 turboprop engines.

+Crew

+The captain was 41 year old Ralph Crosman.
+A highly experienced pilot, he had 11,800 flight hours, with 6,000 being on the type.
+First Officer William Tumlinson was 37, and was also pretty experienced, with 7,106 flight hours, 4,500 of which were on the type.

+Accident

 The route from El Dorado to Texarkana was part of a longer sequence starting in Memphis, Tennessee, with stops in Pine Bluff, El Dorado, and Texarkana in Arkansas; and finally terminating in Dallas, Texas.
-While the plane was on the ground in El Dorado the crew (consisting of captain Ralph MacDonald Crosman, age 41, first officer William Fred Tumlinson, age 37, and flight attendant Marella Latzer, age 23) consulted with Flight Service Station staff and another set of pilots about a line of thunderstorms 35 nmi to the west.
-After confirming there was a 15 nmi wide break in the storm the crew departed at night under visual flight rules (VFR).
-After departing El Dorado no contact was made with any controllers en route.
-When the plane was overdue at Texarkana search and rescue was notified.
-Despite an extensive search along the proposed route of flight no wreckage was found.
-A controller at the Fort Worth air traffic control center advised the searchers that he had observed an unidentified VFR target departing El Dorado to the northwest before the plane went missing.
-With this information the wreckage was found after three days of searching.
+While the plane was on the ground in El Dorado, the crew consulted with Flight Service Station staff and another set of pilots about a line of thunderstorms 35 nmi to the west.
+Upon confirming there was a 15 nmi wide break in the storm the crew departed at night under visual flight rules (VFR).

+After departing El Dorado, no contact was made with any controllers en route.
+When the plane was overdue at Texarkana, search and rescue was notified.
+Despite an extensive search along the proposed route of flight, no sign of the aircraft was found.
+A controller at the Fort Worth air traffic control center advised the searchers that he had observed an unidentified VFR target departing from El Dorado to the northwest before the plane went missing.
+With this information, the wreckage was found after three days of searching.
 There were no survivors.